IUCN Least Concern (LC)

 Harsh, scratchy two-note calls: ‘tzid-id’ or ‘tzid-id, tis-tis’.

-The Yellow Thornbill is found in open forests, woodlands and shrublands which are dominated by Casuarinas, Acacias or paperbarks rather than eucalypts.
-Often seen in parks and gardens, preferring more established areas.
+The Yellow Thornbill is found across the eastern states of Australia, from southern Queensland through most of New South Wales, Victoria, and into South Australia.
+It inhabits open forests, woodlands, and shrublands dominated by Casuarinas, Acacias, or paperbarks rather than eucalypts, and is often seen in parks and established gardens.

 They build their domed nests in the leafy twigs or foliage of trees or shrubs, where they are often parasitised by bronze-cuckoos.